International Comparative Approaches to Free Speech and Open Inquiry (FSOI) (Edited Volume, Under Contract with Palgrave Macmillan).

 Review of Unlearning Liberty: Campus Censorship and the End of American Debate by Greg Lukianoff, The Journal of Value Inquiry: Volume 47, Issue 1 (2013), Pgs.
 167–173.

-VII.
-Other Articles and Reviews
+Popular Articles and Reviews

 Review of The Upswing: How America Came Together a Century Ago and How We Can Do It Again, by Robert Putnam and Shaylyn Romney Garrett (Simon & Schuster, 2020) Law and Liberty, January 7, 2021.